Hyurl/whatstpl/README.md

 ## Environment supports

-WhatsTPL can be run both in NodeJS and browsers, when in browsers, imported files are auto-downloaded via Ajax.
+WhatsTPL can be run both in NodeJS (recommended 4.0.0 or higher) and browsers, when in browsers, imported files are auto-downloaded via Ajax.

 In NodeJS, import WhatsTPL as the following: